thezerothcat/LaMulanaRandomizer/README.txt

 Plans for future releases:
 -----------------------------
+* Shop randomization (preserving the ratio of weights & ammo to "permanent" items, but not necessarily the ratio of weights to ammo)
-* Randomization of non-chest items, special-case items, which chests are coin chests vs item chests, etc.
+* Randomization of more types of items, special-case items, which chests are coin chests vs item chests, etc.
-* Ability to configure items that should be available with no requirements.
 * Handling for ankh jewel locks.
-* Shop randomization (preserving the ratio of weights & ammo to "permanent" items, but not necessarily the ratio of weights to ammo)
+* Non-100% seeds
+* Item requirements updates (better boss requirements, more glitch-enabled requirements, requirements involving damage boosting, etc.)